 The days of punch cards are all but over.
-It’s 2021, baby.
 It’s all about mobile apps and loyalty points and making things as easy as possible for your customers to use and visualise their rewards.

 Don’t worry.
 You don’t have to hire a web dev or build anything with HTML.
 There is a bunch of different customer loyalty software out there to help build and automate your loyalty program with minimal fuss.

 The best part?
 Most tools provide all sorts of useful data about your audience, from demographics and interests to purchasing behaviour.
 It’s an absolute gold mine for market research.

 Candybar is one of the most cost-effective digital punch card programs you’ll find.
 It provides a digital “stamp” to customers who make a purchase.
 They can then track how close they are to getting rewards, or claim one with their next purchase.

 The process is similar across each platform.
 Just sign up for an account, choose your rewards, set up your cashier page in your store and you’ll be ready to track your best customers and start handing out rewards.

 You can’t just tack a rewards program on to an ecommerce store and hope for the best.
 That’s like buying a Blu Ray player and trying to use those red and yellow AV cords to watch movies in high definition.